Best Pet Insurance – Comprehensive Guide for 2017

 This is where pet insurance policies get a little tricky.
 Just like health insurance, pet insurance premiums can vary widely depending on the many variables that go into a policy.
 Generally, the more comprehensive the pet insurance coverage is, the higher the premium.
 Other variables, such as coverage limits, deductibles and where you live also affect the premium.

-The average monthly premium paid for pet insurance in the United States is about $22, but some of the best pet insurance policies can run as high as $100 a month depending on the breed and age of a pet.
+The average monthly premium paid for pet insurance in the United States is about $22, but some pet insurance policies can run as high as $100 a month depending on the breed and age of a pet.
 A policy for a three-year old mixed-breed dog might cost $27 a month while the same policy for a pure bred, black Labrador might cost $49 a month.

 Like health insurance, pet owners need to understand the different coverage costs and plan limits to determine which plan produces the best pet insurance benefits at the lowest cost.
 For example, a pet owner could choose a plan costing $20 a month with an annual cap of $3,000.
 However, for just five dollars more, another plan might have a cap of $5,000.
 In a worst case scenario, if your pet needs expensive surgery, the extra $60 a year could save you $2,000 in expenses.